-My research focuses primarily on the evolution of sedimentary basins and on reconstructing the histories of orogenic (mountain) belts using sedimentary geology, basin and provenance analysis, geochronology, thermochronology, and paleoclimate records.
+My research focuses primarily on the evolution of sedimentary basins and on reconstructing the histories of orogenic (mountain) belts using sedimentary geology, structural geology, basin and provenance analysis, geochronology, thermochronology, and paleoclimate records.

 See below for detailed descriptions of my current and past projects.